sdc-teamrockie/sdc/review/README.md

 `PUT /reviews/:review_id/report` Updates a review to show it was reported.
 Note, this action does not delete the review, but the review will not be returned in the above GET request.

+Response

+`Status: 204 NO CONTENT`

 Parameters

 | Parameters | Type    | Description                                               |
 | ---------- | ------- | --------------------------------------------------------- |
 | review_id| integer |  Required ID of the review to update    |

+Response

+`Status: 204 NO CONTENT`